johnalison/obsidian-notes/Journal/7 April 2025 Monday.md

 - Neutrino is grain of salt compared to whale for top-Higgs
 - ttH: bb channel is the most sensitive
 - "most optimistic assumptions are 50%"  ---> now 70 - 85%!
-- Hbb was published twice on the same data
+- Hbb was published twice on the same data in ATLAS
-- did first VH(cc) , µ 110 -> 26 -> 11
+- Heather did first VH(cc) , µ 110 -> 26 -> 11
 - b-tagging Areas where performace has changed the most : ML has had biggest impact